panva/node-oidc-provider/docs/README.md

 [`RFC9396`](https://www.rfc-editor.org/rfc/rfc9396.html) - OAuth 2.0 Rich Authorization Requests

+> [!NOTE]
+> This is an experimental feature.

 Enables the use of `authorization_details` parameter for the authorization and token endpoints to enable issuing Access Tokens with fine-grained authorization data.
-This is an experimental feature.

 _**default value**_: